 Step 2: Choose Your Topic

-For SEO and lead-focused content, your goal should be to find relevant keywords with high-buying intent (i.e., keywords that show the googler is looking to buy a product like yours right now).
+For content built around keywords your ideal customers are actively searching for , your goal should be to find relevant keywords with high-buying intent (i.e., keywords that show the googler is looking to buy a product like yours right now).
 We’ve written multiple articles around this topic.
 Here are a few to get you started:

 - How to Find & Rank for Bottom of the Funnel Keywords